Hej,

 -

-I am trained in facilitating and running support groups (2022) and have completed training in anxiety disorders (2022) and emotional regulation in Dialectical Behaviour Therapy (DBT) methods (2025).
-I work under ongoing professional supervision.
+anxiety disorders (2022) and emotional regulation in Dialectical Behaviour Therapy (DBT) methods (2025)

 -

 I have experience working with people from diverse cultural backgrounds in educational and support settings.
-My background includes teaching, lecturing in psychology, involvement in integration-focused projects, and program coordination and student support at CIEE Copenhagen, with a strong focus on well-being and guidance.
+My background includes teaching, lecturing in psychology, involvement in integration-focused projects and student support with a strong focus on well-being and guidance.

 -